nasa/cumulus/docs/features/granule_uniquification.md

 The recommended algorithm generates an MD5 hash of the granule's `collectionId` (and optionally a timestamp) and appends a truncated version of this hash to the `producerGranuleId` to create the new unique `granuleId`.

-The process Cumulus Core uses to generate a unique `granuleId` can be [found in the `generateUniqueGranuleId` function here](https://github.com/nasa/cumulus/blob/master/packages/ingest/src/granule.ts).
+The process Cumulus Core uses to generate a unique `granuleId` can be found in the [`generateUniqueGranuleId` function](https://github.com/nasa/cumulus/blob/master/packages/ingest/src/granule.ts).

 For more details on the algorithm and for implementations in other languages, see the [Hashing approach document](doc:granule-id-hashing-approach)